 The airline is responsible for your luggage according to the Montreal Convention of 1999 regarding “carriage of passengers, luggage and cargo”.

-Your missing case is limited to the the Special Drawing Rights (SDR) amount of 1,131 which is equivalent to approximately £1,10.0 However it is rare that this level of compensation is paid out.
+Your missing case is limited to the the Special Drawing Rights (SDR) amount of 1,288.
+The amount in GBP depends on the international currency exchange, when we last checked 1 XDR = 1.08679 GBP, therefore £1399.79.
+However it is rare that this level of compensation is paid out.

 If your luggage is damaged, you only have 7 days to notify the airline.
 For delayed or lost luggage you have up to 21 days to make a claim.